CodedNil/rusty_reader/readme.md

 Offline reading

-Press enter to open article in new tab

 Backend todo:

-Make the database summary scraping do it again if the entry.updated is more recent than last pull Store the summary/image in the database

 Summarise video transcript from youtube to make a description and a non clickbait title Show video thumbnail in list https://www.youtube.com/@GamersNexus/videos